Occidental Petroleum Corporation

 7. What is the exercise price?
 What does the exercise price mean?

-The exercise price of the warrants is $22 per share of common stock.
+The initial exercise price of the warrants is $22 per share of common stock.
 The exercise price is the amount required to be paid in cash to purchase shares of common stock pursuant to the warrants.

 8. Do I have to pay anything when I exercise the warrants?
 How will the warrants be settled on exercise?